Michael Blood Meteorites

 Most fortunately for the meteorite collecting community Dirk Ross, who resides in Japan,

-visited the family in Kobe and obtained the bag of the vacuum cleaner used to "clean up
+visited the family in Kobe and obtained the bag of the

 th mess."
 By meticulous inspection and sorting Dirk was able to recover over a dozen